Woolwich Town Hall: History

-Initially, the local government of Woolwich, then a civil parish in the County of Kent, met in a room next to the poorhouse and in the parish church of St Mary Magdalene.
+Initially, the improvement commissioners for Woolwich, then a civil parish in the County of Kent, met in a room next to the poorhouse and in the parish church of St Mary Magdalene.
 The first town hall in Woolwich was built in around 1839, but was almost immediately sold to the Metropolitan Police.

-A second town hall was built in 1842.
-This building was initially shared with Woolwich County Court.
+A second town hall was built in Calderwood Street in 1842.
 In 1855 the Metropolis Management Act provided every parish in the metropolitan area with its own local administration.
 In 1889 the parish of Woolwich became part of the newly formed County of London and in 1900 the Metropolitan Borough of Woolwich was formed from the parishes of Woolwich, Plumstead and Eltham.
 This prompted the construction of a larger and more representative town hall, although the old town hall still survives.

 Construction on the current building, the third town hall, started in 1903.
 New buildings for the County and Magistrates' Court, as well as a new police station and the existing library, formed a small administrative quarter.
 The architect, Alfred Brumwell Thomas, apparently submitted an earlier design, rejected in a 1902 competition for Deptford Town Hall.
 The construction was undertaken by Messrs J E Johnson & Son at a cost of £80,000.

 The official opening of the town hall took place, without royal presence at the insistence of Woolwich Council, in January 1906.
 Instead Labour MP Will Crooks did the opening speech, while the first bishop of Woolwich, John Leeke blessed the building.
 Between 1929 and 1930 a small annexe was added in Polytechnic Street.
 Across Wellington Street the Municipal Offices were built in the 1930s.

 The Metropolitan Borough of Woolwich was abolished in 1965 and largely merged with Greenwich (a small section north of the Thames went to the London Borough of Newham).
 Woolwich Town Hall became the seat of local government of the new London Borough of Greenwich.

 Peggy Middleton House, which had provided extra office space in Woolwich New Road since 1977, was demolished in 2009.

 Architecture

 Exterior

 Woolwich Town Hall was designed by the architect Alfred Brumwell Thomas, who more or less simultaneously worked on (more ambitious) plans for Belfast City Hall (1898–1906) and Stockport Town Hall (1905–1908).
 It is a fine example of Edwardian Baroque in the London area.
 The building has two monumental façades along Wellington Street and Market Street.
 The Wellington Street façade features an imposing entrance of Portland stone with a colonnade and "broken" pediments.
 The other entrance on Market Street is decorated with military and maritime symbols.
 The Italianate clock tower, on the corner of the two streets, is 40 m tall.
+It contains a clock by John Smith & Sons of Derby; there are no bells.
 The six domes, four made of copper, that make up the roof can be seen from afar.